Cable Safe Zones: Wiring Regulations Explained

 The safe zone rules are defined in BS 7671 Regulation 522.6 and apply to cables concealed in walls and partitions at a depth of less than 50mm from the finished surface.
 The rules are a critical part of installation practice and are assessed in both the 18th Edition and 2391 qualifications.

 Understanding and following safe zone rules is not just about passing exams.
-It is about protecting the safety of anyone who works on the building in the future, including plumbers, carpenters, kitchen fitters, and homeowners hanging shelves.
+It is about protecting the safety of anyone who works on the building in the future.
+Safe zones are a key topic in the 18th Edition wiring regulations and are critical knowledge for anyone carrying out a domestic rewire.

 The prescribed safe zones in walls follow logical routes that relate to the position of accessories (socket outlets, switches, and other equipment) and the edges of walls.